waltercostamb/SSS-test/README.md

  The header of the fasta sequences must have the header indicator '>' followed immediatly by the ID of the group (the same name of the file without extension), followed by a tab, followed by a pipe sign, followed by a second tab, followed by the species name or sequence ID.
 Minus sings are prohibitted, while underscores are allowed.
  - Example of a valid FASTA header for file identity.fasta: >identity	|	species

+Usage:	        bash SSS.sh folder/identity.fa FORMAT (fasta/aligned)  Structure(Yes/No)

+      	        bash local.sh folder/identity.fa FORMAT (fasta/aligned)

+Examples: In the examples/ folder, you will find two multiple alignments: SIX3_AS1sub10.fa and H19X.fa.
+The first is a local structure block from lncRNA SIX3 that can be submitted to the SSS-test directly by using the command below.
+After running the SSS-test you should get a table with selection scores on the output file: SIX3_AS1sub10.sss and a folder with the secondary structures of each species and each respective consensus: examples/SIX3_AS1sub10_structures/

+	bash SSS.sh example/SIX3_AS1sub10.fa fasta Yes

+	To measure local structural selection in the H19X long ncRNA, you should first calculate local structure blocks and then apply the SSS-test for the local blocks.
+For that you can use the command lines below.
+The first command will create a folder: HX19_local/ with the local structure blocks.
+The second applies the SSS-test to local structure 2, as an example.

+	bash local.sh example/H19X.fa fasta
+	bash SSS.sh H19X_local/H19X_sub2.fa fasta Yes

 Output of the local.pl is a folder with local structural blocks, that can be submitted to the SSS.sh on not aligned mode (fasta)

 Output header of SSS.pl: